InFillmore: Frame-Guided Language Generation with Bidirectional Context: Case Study: Interactive Generation

 To demonstrate the practical applicability of our frame-guided infilling methods, we qualitatively explore them in a variety of human-in-the-loop use cases based on recent work in text generation.
 In the following cases, we use models for both frame ID inference and text infilling conditioned on surrounding context.
 For frame inference, we use the forward frame token probability of an unordered-frame M-FFL model trained as in Section 3, with the modification that training examples have between 0 and 4 surrounding sentences as context.
 This allows for more flexibilty than a model trained only on complete 5-sentence stories.
 We modify the training data by taking a random contiguous slice of each 5-sentence example. \autoref{fig:interactive} shows examples of each scenario.
 For infilling, we use FFL for \textbf{A}, \textbf{B} and \textbf{D} and LCD for \textbf{C}.

 \paragraph{A. Iterative Story Refinement} For a maximally free-form and extensible use case, we devise a scenario in the spirit of \newcite{goldfarb-tarrant-etal-2019-plan} in which a user interfaces with a model to collaboratively construct an open-domain story given any combination of text and/or frames.
 Over the course of a human-system dialog, the user can iteratively either choose for the model to predict new frames at specified locations in the context or select from candidate infills conditioned on selected frames.
 As discussed in \newcite{goldfarb-tarrant-etal-2019-plan}, this type of process allows for a symbiotic relationship in which the user can correct, suggest or revise content generated by the machine and vice versa.
+Injecting frame guidance into this scenario enables for an extra degree of interactive flexibility in both suggestion and specification.

 \paragraph{B. Generation from Story Skeleton} Recent work~\cite{fan2018hierarchical,goldfarb-tarrant-etal-2019-plan} has used pretrained neural language models for surface realization of structured story content.
 We approximate this task by having a model accept a seed sentence (i.e. a prompt) plus an ordered sequence of sets of frames specifying the content to appear in a story.
 We then use the frame-guided conditional generation to complete the text.
+Without the ability to handle explicit frame semantic guidance, this task would be incredibly difficult for a neural generation model.